Annotated Atheist Reading List

 Nobel winner in Physics, bongo player,

-safe cracker, very intelligent, athiest, etc.
+safe cracker, very intelligent, atheist, etc.

-Joking, Mr. Feynman!
-(Adventures
+Surely You're Joking, Mr. Feynman!
+(Adventures of

-Character) (
+a Curious Character) ( @Amazon

 )

-This was my first Feynman book and the
+This was my first Feynman book and the one

-bars and other interesting stories.
+and other interesting stories.

-Best Short Works of Richard P. Feynman (@Amazon)
+Pleasure of Finding Things Out: The Best Short Works of Richard P.

-By the time he was 12 Richard knew he
+By the time he was 12 Richard knew he was

-was an atheist.
+an atheist.

 Chapter 13 "The Relation of Science and